forax/jayspec/jayspec/README.md

     });

-The last calls to forEach can be also written using a for loop, but I have not yet determined the lambda syntax should be used or not in this case.
+The last calls to forEach can be also written using a for loop, but I have not yet determined if the lambda syntax should be used or not in this case.

 cheers,
 Remi